 12-14 ounces sweet potato, peeled and diced

 Mix together the beans, broth, tomato paste, vinegar, soy sauce, salt, garlic granules, allspice, and thyme in a blender or food processor.
 Puree coarsely.
 Pour into a medium-sized soup pot.
-(You can also do this right in the soup pot with a hand immersion/stick blender.)
+(You can also do this right in the soup pot with an immersion/stick blender.)

 Add the bay leaf, veggie pepperoni slivers, green onions, and sweet potato.
 Bring to a boil, stirring now and then.
 Reduce the heat, cover, and simmer for 30 minutes.
 Serve hot.